13 Day Culinary, Cultural & Adventure Tour

 Passengers trying to check in bags that do not conform to these rules will be offered the option of having their baggage wrapped with one flat side at airport-approved baggage wrapping stations.

 Cape Town and the Pilanesberg are free from malaria and safe for travellers of all ages.
 The Travel Doctor is an interactive website providing specialist health information for travellers.
 However, it is essential to contact your GP a minimum of six weeks before travelling to South Africa regarding vaccinations and individual health recommendations.
 Once you have booked your tour, you will receive a basic medical form to complete.
 If you have received any medical treatment or sustained any injuries within six months before you arrive in South Africa, we require a ‘fit to fly’ letter from your GP.
 We do not want you to miss out on any of our exciting activities like kayaking, hiking etc. and keep up with a jam-packed itinerary.
 This will also ensure that the group is not being held back from activities.
 We encourage a moderate fitness level.

-Travel Insurance is mandatory for the Solo In Style tour in 2025.
+Travel Insurance is not mandatory for our 2025 Zebra Adventures tours.
 We strongly recommend medical cover for the duration of your time in South Africa.
 Travel insurance that covers cancellation, curtailment, personal liability, Covid-related events and illness, loss of luggage, and personal effects, is recommended.
 Please validate that your travel insurance covers all the activities outlined in the itinerary.
 ZEBRA ADVENTURES do not arrange travel insurance.
 This is the traveller’s responsibility to organise.

 Photos and Videos